Panitumumab is a type of

 - chills, fever and shortness of breath happening within 24 hours after the infusion.
 Contact the advice line or a member of the healthcare team if you have any of these symptoms.

 - a feeling of tightness in the chest caused by the muscle lining the airways in the lungs tightening

 We have more information about side effects and tips on how to cope with them.

 Cancer drugs can interact with medicines, herbal products, and some food and drinks.
 We are unable to list all the possible interactions that may happen.
 An example is grapefruit or grapefruit juice which can increase the side effects of certain drugs.

 Tell your healthcare team about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.
 Also let them know about any other medical conditions or allergies you may have.

 Pregnancy and contraception

 This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 2 months afterwards.
+It is important not to become pregnant or get someone pregnant while you are having treatment with this drug and for at least 2 months afterwards.

 Talk to your doctor or nurse about effective contraception before starting treatment.
 Let them know straight away if you or your partner falls pregnant while having treatment.